Market Square, Helsinki: Grand Duchy of Finland (1809-1917)

-The Market Square bore witness to imperial visits, as Nicholas I, Alexander II, and Alexander III arrived in Helsinki by ship.
-In memory of the visit of Emperor Nicholas I and Empress Alexandra Fyodorovna, the Empress's Stone was erected in the Market Square.

-Emperor Nicholas II visited the Market Square during the First World War in 1915.
-Nicholas II inspected the fleet stationed at Suomenlinna.
-He also visited the Imperial Palace, which had been converted into a temporary hospital for the Senate of Finland.
-The hospital was under the patronage of his wife, Empress Alexandra Fyodorovna.

 Republic of Finland

 The King of Sweden, Gustaf V, and Queen Victoria, made the first official state visit to Finland in 1925.
 Gustaf V arrived at the Market Square waterfront by ship, where he was received with fanfares.
 Gustaf V met the President of Finland, Lauri Kristian Relander, at the Presidential Palace.

 Queen Elizabeth II of the United Kingdom and Prince Philip visited Finland in 1976 and 1994.
 On both occasions, the royal couple arrived in Helsinki aboard Her Majesty's Yacht Britannia, which anchored at the edge of the Market Square.
 In 1976 the royal couple met President Urho Kekkonen, and in 1994 President Martti Ahtisaari.
 In 1994, a couple of thousand citizens gathered at the square to watch the arrival of the royal couple.

 In 1990, U.S. President George H. W. Bush shook hands with citizens at the Market Square.
 In 2018, French President Emmanuel Macron enjoyed coffee at the market with then President Sauli Niinistö.